WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/day_1_exercise_4.md

 JavaScript also has syntax for what are called **functions** -- a bit of code that groups a bunch of actions in a program together, and, when you *invoke* the function, you're basically telling the program to do the whole group of actions at once.

+Another reason functions are great is because sometimes there are functions built in to programming languages you can *invoke* -- to make complicated actions happen.
+For example, showing data to you in a little text box!
+This is complicated, behind the scenes.
+But JavaScript has a function (called `alert`) that just lets you show things in a text box pretty easily!
+So you can do a complicated thing, with just a little bit of code.

+You'll see more examples of this shortly.

 (Always remember, if you encounter a **syntax error** when you write or run code, there are a lot of good ways to figure out what's going on, and fix it, together.)

 ---